AlonsoFlo14/SI_Group4_CatFlap/Readme.md

 Based on artificial intelligence courses and lessons learned on image and video processing, we have created a classic python program including :
 -Creation of a python code which detect the face of cats on images -Function to extract cat's face and result display added -Imwrite added to save the image present in "face" in a new folder.
 This method is used to save an image to any storage device.
 It returns true if image is saved successfully and false If "face" is empty.
+-Creation of a code which detect, extract and save the face of a cat via the webcam -Creation of the dataset, generation of cat faces photos due to the "save